aglushkov/serega/README.md

 - The `Serega::SeregaError` is a base error raised by this gem.
 - The `Serega::AttributeNotExist` error is raised when validating attributes in `:only, :except, :with` modifiers.
-This error contains additional metadata:
+This error contains additional methods:

-   - error.serializer - shows current serializer
+   - `#serializer` - shows current serializer
-   - error.attributes - lists not existing attributes
+   - `#attributes` - lists not existing attributes

 ## Release